Monotonicity Under Local Operations: Linear Entropic Formulas: The Symmetric Monotonicity Cone

-\textit{where $1\leq l \leq n-1$.} \\ \textbf{Proof} That the generators are unique comes from the fact that a matrix whose rows represent any $n-2$ inequalities of Lemma 3 in addition to the equality therein has rank $n-1$.
+where $K \in 2^{N}$. \\ \textbf{Proof} To see that the generators are unique, note that a matrix whose rows represent any $n-2$ inequalities of Lemma 2 in addition to the equality therein has rank $n-1$.
 Consequently, a 1-dimensional subspace, i.e., an extremal ray, is completely specified when only one inequality is allowed to be non-binding.
 Let it be the $l$th one.
 Then it is clear that $a_k = 0$ for all $k < l$.
 Furthermore, $a_l \geq 0$ and given that the ($l+1$)th inequality is binding, we have:

 which implies that $a_k=0$ for all $k > l+1$ as well.
 Hence, the proposed vectors indeed span the extremal rays of the symmetric monotonicity cone.